Can PCP Prescribe Antidepressants?

 - Uncertainty about whether you need to see a specialist—your primary care physician can help guide you to the right decision

-- If you are considering medication for your symptoms, speaking with your primary care physician is essential to determine if prescription antidepressants are suitable for you
+- If you are considering medication for your symptoms, speaking with your primary care physician is essential to determine if antidepressants are suitable for you

 Please note: if you’re in a life-threatening situation or experiencing severe symptoms, please go to the closest ER facility.